Send Feedback

 Posts about self-harm or distress are never removed or punished for being a cry for help.They stay in the feed and also appear in Huni Haven — an opt-in support space where people vent and support each other, with these resources pinned:

-To make sure these posts are seen with the right tone, our safety scanner now automatically routes posts that show signs of self-harm or deep distress into Huni Haventhe moment they’re submitted.
+To make sure these posts are seen with the right tone, our safety scanner now automatically routes posts that show signs of self-harm or deep distress into Huni Haven the moment they’re submitted.
 Nothing is removed, edited, hidden, or punished — the post stays exactly as written, the author stays the same, and it still lives on your profile.
 It just appears inside a supportive space rather than mixed into the general feed.
 Inside Haven, viewers see a Support Post banner with quick-pick supportive comment templates, so a kind, helpful reply is one tap away.
+When commenting on a post like this, that panel also offers a one-tap button to drop a crisis-support link into your reply — and crisis resources are always available, whether or not you’re signed in.
 If a post was routed in error, contact us and we’ll review it.

 Protecting younger members